 There are two routes of entry to the occupational therapy degree.
 Student applicants are integrated into one cohort once admitted into the program.
 Please carefully review the tracks below to identify which option fits you.

 Option 1 - Master of Occupational Therapy (MOT)

-The Masters of Occupational Therapy (MOT) track is designed for individuals who have already completed an undergraduate degree in a field other than occupational therapy.
-Applicants to this track must have a baccalaureate degree from a regionally accredited college/university or appropriate international institution.
+If you are applying to the occupational therapy program and have already received a bachelor’s degree or will have received a degree prior to the start of the program Applicants to this track must have a baccalaureate degree from a regionally accredited college/university or appropriate international institution.
 Candidates may apply while their degree is in progress, but degree completion, demonstrated by transcript evaluation, is necessary prior to the start of the Occupational Therapy Program.
 This track culminates with a Master of Occupational Therapy (MOT degree).

-Please see Program Admission for more information.
+Please see Program Admission below for more information.

 Option 2 - Combined Occupational Therapy (COT)

 - 90 Undergraduate credits must be completed by the January start of the OT program.
-A student cannot be admitted to the OT program if less than 90 credits are complete by the start of the program.
+A student cannot be admitted to the OT program if less than 90 credits are completed by the start of the program.